elfmz/far2l/DUMPER.md

 * `STACKTRACE_SHOW_SYMBOL_SOURCE`

-	When true, append a source tag indicating whether symbols were resolved via the dynamic symbol table (dynsym) or the full symbol table (symtab); when false, omit the tag.
+	When true, append a source tag indicating whether symbols were resolved via the dynamic symbol table (.dynsym) or the full symbol table (.symtab); when false, omit the tag.

 * `STACKTRACE_SHOW_CMDLINE_TOOL_COMMANDS`

 	Generates command-line invocations for external debugging tools (like addr2line/atos) that can be used to obtain detailed source location information.
-When enabled, the stack trace output includes ready-to-use shell commands for each module, grouped by binary file.
+When enabled, the stack trace output includes ready-to-use shell commands, grouped by consecutive frames within the same module.
 These commands can be copied and executed to resolve addresses to source file names and line numbers.

 * `STACKTRACE_MAX_FRAMES`